lerebear/sizeup-core/README.md

   src/configuration.ts
 ```

-3. Manually modify the `Configuration.categories` key to use an array suffix.

-4. Remove `json-schema-to-typescript` so that we can again build this package without errors.
+3. Remove `json-schema-to-typescript` so that we can again build this package without errors.

 ```sh
 npm uninstall json-schema-to-typescript